Emil Bernstorff: German Formula Three Championship

 Bernstorff moved to the German Formula Three Championship in 2013, reviving his collaboration with Motopark Academy, now running under the Lotus moniker.

 GP3 Series

 Bernstorff competed in the 2014 GP3 Series for Carlin.
 He finished fifth in the standings with one win.

+GP2 Series

+In 2016, Bernstroff ran for Arden International at Yas Marina, where he finished 17th in the spring race, and 15th in the feature race.

 Twitch Streaming

-Bernstorff began streaming iRacing on Twitch.tv in July 2020 amid the Coronavirus pandemic and started streaming on YouTube in 2022 mainly on iRacing.
-In 2022 he also started streaming on YouTube.
+Bernstorff began streaming iRacing on Twitch.tv in July 2020 amid the COVID-19 pandemic and started streaming on YouTube in 2022 mainly on iRacing.
+In 2022, he also started streaming on YouTube.